-- 1. DO NOT USE BULLETINS, BOOKS, NOTES, LEVELS, DRAWINGS, SOIL SAMPLES, OR OTHER SOURCES OF ASSISTANCE OR INFORMATION IN THE CONTEST.
-It is permissible to carry a small bottle of water to moisten the soil for making a determination of surface texture. - 2.
+- 1. Do not use bulletins, books, notes, levels, drawings, soil samples or other sources of assistance or information in the contest.
+It is permissible to carry a knife and a small bottle of water to moisten the soil for making a determination of surface texture. - 2.
 Do not copy information from others in the contest. - 3.
-Officials ask that there be NO TALKING BETWEEN CONTESTANTS DURING THE TIME OF THE CONTEST. - 4.
+There will be no talking between contestants during the time of the contest. - 4.
 Twenty minutes will be allowed to make the placings on each field unless otherwise designated. - 5.
 Location of the fields for the contest will not be announced before the start of the contest. - 6.
 It is very important that you comply with the rules.
 Your cooperation is appreciated.
 Please pay close attention to guides or leaders and be prompt in following instructions. - 7.
 Field 1 will be the first tie breaker.
 The tabulators will continue in this manner with fields No. 2, 3, and 4 if necessary to break a tie.
-If a tie still exists after comparing scores from Fields 1 through 4, judges should determine the winner based on the score of Part 1 of Field 1, Part 1 of Field 2, etc. - 8.
+If a tie still exists after comparing scores from Fields 1 through 4, judges should either - In the case of hand-graded scorecards, determine the winner based on the score of Part 1 of Field 1, Part 1 of Field 2, etc.; or - In the case of machine-graded scorecards, declare a tie between individuals (and/or teams) having identical scores, and provide duplicate plaques/rosettes to these individuals (and/or teams) as soon as possible following the contest. - 8.
 Paid agricultural workers are ineligible to compete for prizes. - 9.
-Decisions of the judges will be FINAL!
+Decisions of the judges will be final!